wu-lee/rushkoff-archive/docs/_articles/permanent-revolution-occupying-democracy.md

 By amplifying the more gamified, amateur, and impulse-driven qualities of the net, e-democracy has not only missed the mark as an opportunity for a more participatory electorate and civic body, but also exacerbated some of the least productive elements of the spectator democracy so many believed would be obsolesced by the Internet.
 (McLuhan 1992)

-While the net may have failed democracy as a tool or platform, it may have suc ceeded on a more subtle yet ultimately deeper level as a media environment.
-That is, while the keyboards and Web sites and blogs and streaming video and social ne**tworks** actually comprising the Internet may not be directly impacting the ways in which citi _z_ens engage in civics, digital technology as a cultural landscape is beginning to have a profound effect on the way people conceive of themselves in relationship to one another and institutions.
+While the net may have failed democracy as a tool or platform, it may have succeeded on a more subtle yet ultimately deeper level as a media environment.
+That is, while the keyboards and Web sites and blogs and streaming video and social networks actually comprising the Internet may not be directly impacting the ways in which citizens engage in civics, digital technology as a cultural landscape is beginning to have a profound effect on the way people conceive of themselves in relationship to one another and institutions.
 Most significantly, as I will attempt to show in the case of the Occupy Wall Street movement, the net suggests new metaphors and demonstrates new principles that inform a novel amalgam of activist practices.

+\--HERE

 The Sociological Quarterly 54 (2013) 159-228 © 2013 Midwest Sociological Society

-**165**
+165

 Permanent Revolution

 Douglas Rushkoff

-**Issue One: The Role of New Social Media**
+Issue One: The Role of New Social Media

-**PERMANENT REVOLUTION: Occupying Democracy**
+PERMANENT REVOLUTION: Occupying Democracy

 Douglas Rushkoff*